 May 25, 2015, 7:00 pm, David Eller, "Restoration" Movement of the early 1800's in which many congregations of the Brethren in Ohio.
 Indiana and Kentucky left the Brethren to merge with the Disciples of Christ or the Church of Christ.

 Troy Church of the Brethren, 1431 W Main St, Troy OH

 April 29, 2015, 7:00pm , Carl and Rosanne Hill are currently in Nigeria assessing and assisting relief efforts with the Ekklesiyar Yan’uwa a Nigeria, (Church of the Brethren in Nigeria).
 More than 30 EYN church houses have been burned, pastors and members have been murdered.
 They will speak on their current trip.
-For those unable to attend the event, the Hill’s will be presenting the same program on April 30 at the Brethren Heritage Center, 428 N Wolf reek St, Brookville, OH.
-Due to international travel uncertainties, these dates are subject to change.
-Please check the BHC website to ensure the events will proceed as planned.
+For those unable to attend the event, the Hill’s will be presenting the same program on April 30 at the Brethren Heritage Center, 428 N Wolf Creek St, Brookville, OH.

 Behind Barbed Wire and High Fences by Helen Francis Buel Angeny; c.2012; 166 pgs.; $14.95.